How to File a Personal Injury Claim Without a Lawyer

 Utah gives injured residents a fair chance to handle modest claims alone.
 Meet every deadline, keep proof tidy, and state your numbers with confidence.
 Small claims court is designed for citizens, not just lawyers.

-Still, once medical bills keep climbing or faults grow murky, a contingency fee personal injury lawyer can protect your rights and lift the burden.
-Whether you close the claim yourself or call Cockayne Law for backup, prompt action is your best asset.
+Still, once medical bills keep climbing or faults grow murky, choosing a personal injury lawyer on a contingency fee basis and knowing what percentage a personal injury lawyer takes can protect your rights and lift the burden.

 How do I win a personal injury case without a lawyer?